Family Portrait (song)

-"Family Portrait" is a song by Pink for her second album Missundaztood (2001).
+"Family Portrait" is a song by American singer-songwriter Pink from her second album, Missundaztood (2001).
 Co-written by Pink and Scott Storch and produced by Storch, the song is about relationships and her family that was about to fall to pieces, portraying the conflict through the eyes of her as a child.
 It was released as the album's fourth and final single on September 16, 2002.
 It peaked within the top 20 in both the U.K. and U.S. It was also Pink's fourth consecutive top-five hit from the parent album in New Zealand, peaking at number five.

 Background

 Pink told Q magazine that the song got her into trouble with her mother.
 The singer commented: "She went to the National Enquirer.
 We laugh about it now, but it wasn't the best way to address family problems."

 Critical reception

 The single received praise from critics.
 Paul Matthew from UKMIX gave the song 4 out of 5 stars, saying that it is strong, catchy and different from anything she had released to date.
-Dr. Bruce L. Thiessen praised the song's stripped down nature, stating that 'Pink has never been afraid to show her true colors.
+Bruce L. Thiessen praised the song's stripped down nature, stating that 'Pink has never been afraid to show her true colors.
 The haunting, yet urgently importuning nature of the music matches and magnifies the meaning.
 The intensity of every earnest guitar strum and run echoes the sense of longing for familial harmony expressed in the chorus.
 Pink's voice on “Family Portrait” further reflects the urgency underlying the song.'
 Malaimport from StudyMode.com gave Pink the credit for the song in his article, 'Pink positioned the audience to understand and accept her representations of pain and frustration was clear through the uses language choices and imagery devices such as repetition and use of strong and forceful words.'